Enable Recite

 How we are working with the public

-At the heart of the North East and North Cumbria Secure Data Environment is a strong commitment to public and patient involvement.
+We have a strong commitment to public and patient involvement in teh Secure Data Environment programme.
 We have developed an extensive strategy that actively involves, listens to and engages with the population of the North East and North Cumbria.

 Our approach builds upon the successful public engagement work as part of the Great North Care Record programme.
 We continue to work closely with the public, engaging them in discussions about how we manage and make information from their health and care records accessible to researchers and planners.
 Together, we are developing clear principles to ensure transparency and trust in how data is made accessible.